Shad0wMast3r/Old-Project-From-School/README.md

-# Old-Project-From-School
+# 2020-team04r
-The php api that I wrote with an awesome team.
-Written from the ground up in VIM!
+## Robert Bacius
+## John Collins
+## Jacob Krupa
+## Andy Kukuc
+## Geldi Omeri

+So this project was my final for class.
+I guess I wrote a CustomAPI for the Estimote Beacon.
+All in PHP baby but we can change it up in the future.